Beagles Thrown From SUV On Highway Reunited In Emotional Video

-2018 was a rough year for Trooper and Adam.
-The two Beagles were thrown from a speeding vehicle on an icy New York highway.
+It had been a rough year for Trooper and Adam, two Beagles thrown from a speeding vehicle on an icy New York highway.
 They were abandoned by their former owner, and left for dead.

-“They’ve been apart a little bit,” Broome County Human Society Executive Director, Karen Matson, told WBNG.
+“They’ve been apart a little bit,” Broome County Human Society Executive Director, Karen Matson, told WBNG months later, when the dogs were finally well enough to be reunited.
 “They’ll have to get used to each other.”

 Trooper, the younger of the dogs, named for the troopers that brought him to the emergency animal hospital, needed one of his front legs amputated after the incident.
 He’s still got a long road to recovery ahead, but Trooper is making marked progress.